-As your plants start to grow, questions ofter pop up and need to be answered; this ensures that you are comfortable with your plant’s health and growth.
+As your plants start to grow, questions ofter pop up and need to be answered; Aero gardening will provide you with some tips and tricks to provide you with confidence in your plants health and growth.

 When you have inserted your new seed pods in your AeroGarden unit, you need to set your light hood/Grow lights to the lowest position, and ss your plants begin to grow, keep the grow lights about 4-6 inches above the plants.